tkbtkysms/stringcmp/README.md

 Calculating time:0.003693
 ```

-### Change the string starting the mapping '1' to '2'.
+### Change the string starting the mapping from '1' to '2'.
 ```Shell
 # change the 4th argument '1' to '2'
 $ ./milnor o n ../sample/ex1.txt 2 3 4